The Benefits of Saving and Investing Your Money

 - Improves your financial literacy

-Here are a few key reasons as to why investing money is a sound personal finance option.
+Here are a few key reasons why investing money is a sound personal finance option.

 While the rate of return from investing can be variable and subject to market fluctuations, the rate of return from investing is generally better than saving, especially over the long term.